The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 - Toiletries – Toothbrush, toothpaste – Try to limit this to these 2 items.
 Most grocery stores have very convenient travel-size toothpaste tubes.

-- Ibuprofen, Advil, Anti-Histamines if required
+- Ibuprofen, Anti-Histamines if required

 - Insulated Booties – Also strongly suggested for the end of the day – they allow you to remove your boot liners to aid drying for the following day.